stanman71/Priscilla/devices/client_music/image_guide.md

 #### 1.1 Small Speaker (max 3W)

-- ! no direct sound control on the device !
+- ! no direct volume control on the device !

 - Raspberry Pi Zero WH